One of Missio’s founders – Venerable Pauline Jaricot – will be beatified on 22 May in Lyon, France.

 Pauline was born in 1799 to a wealthy family living in Lyon.

-Pauline witnessed and was inspired by her parents’ living faith and works of charity.
+Pauline witnessed and was inspired by her parents’ faith and acts of charity.

 In her teens, Pauline grew into a pretty, worldly and flirtatious young woman, and as her family were wealthy, a life in high society and social whirl began.
 She even fell in love with a young man she met on a family holiday.